How To Cultivate a Growth Mindset

 Marie wittingly writes:

-‘Starting small and sucky beats staying stucky.” 😄
+“Starting small and sucky beats staying stucky.” 😄

 It’s in our daily habits that we can start to see positive changes.

 Negative thought patterns are toxic.
-They come in many forms, from self-defeating messages to negative self-talk and cognitive distortions such as catastrophizing, overgeneralizing, black and white thinking and personalization.
+They come in many forms, from self-defeating messages to negative self-talk and cognitive distortions such as catastrophizing, overgeneralizing, black-and-white thinking and personalization.
 I go over what each of these distortions is here.

 Here are some steps to follow in overcoming negative thought patterns: